Compliance

 • Senior military officers (from brigadier general / rear admiral upward)

-• Members of the administrative, management, and supervisory bodies of state-owned companies
+• Members of administrative, management, and supervisory bodies of state-owned companies

 International officials